 Key Metrics to Track in DevOps

-• Customer Ticket Volume: The number of support tickets customers generate monthly reflects product quality and user experience.
+- Customer Ticket Volume: The volume of customer support tickets each month tells a story about the quality of the product and potentially the user experience.

 Example